pantheon-systems/documentation/source/content/guides/secure-development/06-ssh-tunnels.md

 anchorid: ssh-tunnels
 ---

-This section provides information on you can use SSH tunnels to keep your sites secure.
+This section provides information on how you can use SSH tunnels to keep your sites secure.

 Pantheon provides the ability to securely connect to your database and caching service over an encrypted connection using [secure shell tunneling](https://en.wikipedia.org/wiki/Tunneling_protocol#Secure_shell_tunneling) for additional security.
 This increases your remote connection security, especially in a public or untrusted environment.